[sayit block=”1″ lang=”en-GB” speed=”1″]Born 1878, Stillorgan, Ireland.

 Died 1931, London, England.

 Recognised for his talent from a young age, Orpen studied at the Dublin Metropolitan School of Art and the Slade, London, where he met artists such as Augustus John and William Crampton Gore.

-Orpen spent the summer with his family, renting a house at Howth, Co.
-Dublin, however, he developed an ardent love affair with his patron, the wealthy American heiress, Evelyn St George and wrote to her regularly.
-In 1907 he was commissioned to paint a portrait of the Vere Foster family and while staying at their home in Co.
-Louth, he wrote to Mrs St George about the commission, including an illustration of himself with ‘Biddy’, the Vere Foster’s eldest daughter.
+Orpen spent the summer with his family, renting a house at Howth, County Dublin.
+However, he developed an ardent love affair with his patron, the wealthy American heiress, Evelyn St. George and wrote to her regularly.
+In 1907 he was commissioned to paint a portrait of the Vere Foster family and while staying at their home in County Louth, he wrote to Mrs St. George about the commission, including an illustration of himself with ‘Biddy’, the Vere Foster’s eldest daughter.

 In 1915, during World War I, Orpen was appointed official war artist.
 He was committed to the war effort and even loaned his Rolls Royce to the British Red Cross.
 Originally yellow, the car was painted white and the side panels marked with a red cross.
 After the war he documented the Paris Peace Conference of 1919.[/sayit]